808Kamalesh/NinjaFill/README.md

 # NinjaFill

-NinjaApply is a browser extension that automates job application forms.
+NinjaFill is a browser extension that automates job application forms.
 Save time by filling out applications with a single click.
-Let NinjaApply handle the details while you focus on finding your next job.
+Let NinjaFill handle the details while you focus on finding your next job.
 ## Installation

 To deploy this project